Mark Brockhurst’s entire life changed when he took the OPEX Coach Certificate Program (CCP).

 “Knowing that I’m providing a service that resonates with the client, instead of manipulating a template, is way more rewarding as a coach.”

 OPEX Fitness’ main mission is to educate coaches like Brockhurst.
-With this being get a free introduction to our coaching principles today by signing up for the Free 7-Day OPEX Coaching Course.
+With this being get a free introduction to our coaching principles today by signing up for the Free Professional Coaching Blueprint.

 CrossFit® is a registered trademark of CrossFit, Inc. OPEX Fitness’s uses of the CrossFit® mark are not endorsed by nor approved by CrossFit, Inc., and OPEX Fitness is in no way affiliated with nor endorsed by CrossFit, Inc.